leonidaspir/uranus-editor-scripting/README.md

 uranus-editor/dist/sdk/uranus-editor-sdk.js
 ```

-There are two ways to initialize the Uranus Editor SDK:
+There are three ways to initialize the Uranus Editor SDK:

 1. The simplest one is to copy/paste in the browser console at your active editor tab the code found in the following loader file: